vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Create a simple function with a return parameter

 To begin, we'll add a simple sum function to our Cat List data source.

-The functions of a data source is defined by its `Functions` attribute. `Functions` is a  `CustomListFunctionDefinitionCollection` that contains zero or more `CustomListDefinition` objects.
-Each `CustomListDefinition` defines a single function.
+The functions of a data source is defined by its `Functions` attribute. `Functions` is a  `CustomListFunctionDefinitionCollection` that contains zero or more `CustomListFunctionDefinition` objects.
+Each `CustomListFunctionDefinition` defines a single function.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()